 So what does this mean in the construction of a Pickleball paddle.
 Well a little less weight by fractions of an ounce but a significantly harder hitting surface.
 Because it is stiffer the ball bounces off the paddle faster and with more energy helping deliver more power, but less control.

 In reality the core has more to do with the paddle feel but it is the paddle surface that transmits the energy to the core.

 One thing to note when you are looking at Carbon paddles is it should not have an aluminum core as carbon degrades aluminum.
-Nomex or Polyethylene cores are fine.
+Nomex or Polypropylene cores are fine.

 One of the things that makes fiberglass tough is its ability to flex before failure.

-From a playing point of view the fiberglass surface will give you a softer feel as it absorbs a little bit of the balls kinetic energy, keeping the ball on the paddle a little longer resulting in more control and less vibration through the paddle.
+From a playing point of view the fiberglass surface will give you a softer feel as it absorbs a little bit of the balls kinetic energy, keeping the ball on the paddle a little longer resulting in more control.